ultralytics/ultralytics/docs/en/reference/models/yolo/segment/predict.md

 ---
-description: Discover how to utilize the YOLO Segmentation Predictor in Ultralytics.
-Enhance your objects detection skills with us.
+description: Understand the SegmentationPredictor class for segmentation-based predictions using YOLO.
+Learn more about its implementation and example usage.
-keywords: YOLO, Ultralytics, object detection, segmentation predictor
+keywords: YOLO, SegmentationPredictor, machine learning, computer vision, object detection, Ultralytics, prediction, model, non-max suppression
 ---

 # Reference for `ultralytics/models/yolo/segment/predict.py`